railroadmedia/ecommerce/docs/taxes/tax-system.md

 ## Displaying Tax Info On Invoices

-For charging users, the system only cares about the total tax rate per amount to be taxed.
-It does not care about different types of taxes such as PST, GST, QST, etc. On customer invoices however, we must display these different tax values properly depending on current laws.
+When charging users, the system only cares about the overall tax rate per amount to be taxed.
+It does not care about the different types of taxes such as PST, GST, QST, etc. On customer invoices however, we must display these different tax values properly depending on current laws.

 In general there are 2 types of tax, GST (federal) which must be charged for all Canadian customers (5%), and